PatrickEMcLean/DungeonMerchantStory/02-TheMerchantAdventurer.md

 i've been trying to save money to buy the sword, sir.
 Scrounging for herbs, seeing if anyone needs rats killed.
 But the countryside is bare for miles around... he trailed off

-And, thought Boltac, there's not a coin left among the good (or, more to the point, morally quesitionable folk of Robrect to pay for pest control -- and worse, any rat that dare show it's tail has been snatched up, cooked and eaten by any one of the horde of ill-prepared adventurers who have descended upon the land seeking fortune and glory. )
+And, thought Boltac, there's not a coin left among the good (or, more to the point, morally questionable folk of Robrect to pay for pest control -- and worse, any rat that dare show it's tail has been snatched up, cooked and eaten by any one of the horde of ill-prepared adventurers who have descended upon the land seeking fortune and glory. )

 They died in droves.
 They died in hordes.
 They died on the roads.
 Some drank themselves to death.
 They came back horribly wounded or touched in the brain, cluttered the thoroughfare.